 In the sections that follow, when we discuss "tabular" ILS information, we are referring to LINEFIT results used as an input to SFIT2.
 Retrievals using the LINEFIT tabular inputs will be labeled "ILS input".
 LINEFIT version 9.0 was used for the U of T FTS and TAO-FTS and version 11.0 for the PARIS-IR.
 Version 11.0 includes a temperature correction that version 9.0 does not have, although the results were negligibly different between the two versions.
 The U of T FTS and TAO-FTS measured blackbody radiation through an HBr cell to calculate the ILS, and PARIS-IR measured blackbody radiation through an N2O cell.
 When we discuss "polynomial" ILS information, we are referring to the PHS and EAP parameters retrieved from SFIT2.
 Retrievals that contain PHS and EAP parameters from SFIT2 will be referred to as "PHS/EAP retrieved".
-A comparison between the EAP retrieved from SFIT2 and the LINEFIT modulation efficiency is shown in Figure 5.37.
 When neither the LINEFIT tabular nor SFIT2 polynomial ILS information is included in a retrieval, we will call this our "standard retrieval".
 The TAO-FTS regularly retrieves a simple phase parameter (SPHS) from SFIT2.
 SPHS is a single-parameter description of the asymmetry of a spectral line, and is included in all three retrieval types (ILS input, PHS/EAP retrieved and the standard retrieval).